thanghoang/S3ORAM/README.md

-# libS3ORAM
+# S3ORAM
-Implementation of libS3ORAM framework, an extension of S3ORAM scheme in CCS'17 that supports k-ary tree and Circuit-ORAM layout.
-The full paper is currently under review, which will be available soon.
+This branch is the implementation of the **(extended) S3ORAM framework** from the S3ORAM scheme in CCS'17 that supports k-ary tree and Circuit-ORAM layout.
+The full paper is available at https://dl.acm.org/doi/abs/10.1145/3369108 (Feel free to [email me](mailto:hoangm@mail.usf.edu?subject=[Paper Request] S3ORAM ACM TOPS'20) for the free version).

-This repository is just open for review purpose.
-We will merge this with our original S3ORAM repo (http://github.com/thanghoang/S3ORAM) after the review is complete!
-The code is not fully well-organized, we will update it soon.

 This project is built on CodeLite IDE (link: http://codelite.org).
-It is recommended to install CodeLite to load the full libS3ORAM workspace.
+It is recommended to install CodeLite to load the full S3ORAM workspace.

 ## Updates